 Each time horizon requires a different approach to balance your need for current income with future growth.
 The longer your horizon, the more conservative your withdrawal rate should be to ensure your funds last.

-Regular monitoring of your SWP is crucial to ensure it continues to meet your financial needs while maintaining sustainability.
+Regular monitoring of your SWP is important to ensure it continues to meet your financial needs while maintaining sustainability.
 Here are key metrics to track:

 | Metric | Target Range | Review Frequency |